Exporting and Importing Data Mining Projects (Analysis Services - Data Mining)

 In addition to the functionality provided in SQL Server 2008 Analysis Services for backing up, restoring, and migrating solutions, SQL Server Data Mining provides the ability to quickly transfer data mining structures and models between different servers by using Data Mining Extensions (DMX).
 In particular, if your data mining solution uses relational data instead of a multidimensional database, transferring models by using EXPORT and IMPORT is much faster and easier than using database restore or deploying an entire solution.

 You must be a database or server administrator to export or import objects from a Microsoft SQL Server Analysis Services database.
-Export of OLAP models is not supported.

 Exporting Data Mining Structures